 Pallets are arguably the most versatile accessory.
 They can be made into tables, headboards, vertical gardens, frames, wine storage, tables and more.
-If your shed lacks a toolbox and you’re looking for simple yet effective storage for your tools, a pallet board and some nails will do the trick.
+If your tool shed lacks a toolbox and you’re looking for simple yet effective storage for your tools, a pallet board and some nails will do the trick.
 The best part?
-They’re easy to find and often free of charge.
+Pallets are easy to find and often free of charge.

 The key here is making sure the hook you have is securely fastened to the wall of your shed.
 Hose hooks run as cheap as $5-10 from your local hardware store.